geukuei88/Supply-Chain-Data-Warehouse-Analytics-for-Resource-Distribution-SQL-Project-/README.md

 - Automation of ETL processes
 - Advanced analytics using Python

+---

 ## Project Status
-Completed as part of SQL and Data Analytics training, with ongoing improvements and extensions.
+Ongoing project developed as part of SQL and Data Analytics training, with continuous improvements and extensions.

+---

 ## Author
+**Geu Kuei**
-Geu Kuei – Data Analyst | M&E | Education & Public Health Data
+Data Analyst | Monitoring & Evaluation (M&E) | Education & Public Health Data

-## Project Requirements
-### Building the Data Warehouse (Data Engineering)
-#### Objective
-Develop a modern Data Warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

-• **Data Acquisition**: Import the Global Superstore dataset (CSV from Kaggle).

-• **Data Splitting**: Separate the main file into three logical components:
-- Orders
-- Customers
-- Products

-• **Data Cleaning**: Identify and resolve data quality issues (like missing values, duplicates, inconsistent formats).

-• **Data Integration**: Combine the three tables into a single, user-friendly data model optimized for analytical queries.

-• **Scope Note**: Focus only on the most recent dataset; historization is not required.

-• **Documentation**: Provide clear documentation of the data model for both business and technical audiences.

-### BI: Analytics & Reporting (Data Analysis)
-#### Objective
-Develop a Jupyter Notebook-based analytics to deliver detailed insights into:

-- **Customer Behavior**: Segmentation, purchase patterns, retention, and lifetime value.

-- **Product Analysis**: Sales trends, top-performing categories, seasonality, and underperformers.

-- **Key Findings**: Summary of critical insights from the data.

-- **Recommendations**: Actionable business strategies based on analytical results.
+ALX Data Engineering Fellow

+---

-  # License
+## License
-  This project is licensed under [MIT License].
-You are free to use, modify and share this project provided that you give  proper attributions.
+This project is licensed under the MIT License.
+You are free to use, modify, and share this project with proper attribution.

-  # About Me
-  My name is Geu Kuei and I am an ALX Data Engineering fellow.
-I am transitioning from Mathematics field to Data Engineering.